Prevention of Violence against Women

 - Undertaking capacity building activities with local government and community organisations to strengthen prevention of violence against women action across the region

-- Leading the development of a regional prevention of violence against women strategy to ensure a collaborative approach to prevention action in the Grampians region
+- Leading the development of a regional prevention of violence against women strategy to ensure a collaborative approach to prevention action in the Grampians region – this includes our Communities of Respect and Equality Alliance

 - Participating in regional family violence prevention networks